Municipal annexation in the United States: Allston-Brighton

 The Boston neighborhoods of Allston and Brighton were part of an independent town of Brighton before being annexed by Boston.
 They are presently connected to the remainder of the city by the Boston University campus.
 At the time of the annexation, Brookline extended to the Charles River and separated Boston and Brighton.
 As a result, a shoestring annexation was obtained by Boston from Brookline when Brighton joined Boston.
 This was made necessary by Brookline's refusal to join Boston a year before Brighton's annexation.

+Santa Barbara Municipal Airport

+Santa Barbara Municipal Airport is connected to the city of Santa Barbara, despite being located in the center of the city of Goleta, through 300 feet wide strip of land mostly located under the Pacific Ocean.

 South San Diego

 South San Diego, located next to the Mexico–United States border, is physically separated from the rest of San Diego by the cities of National City and Chula Vista.
 A narrow strip of land at the bottom of San Diego Bay connects these southern neighborhoods with the rest of the city.

 West Grove

 West Grove, the western portion of the city of Garden Grove in Orange County, California, is separated from the rest of the city by the city of Stanton.
 The two portions of the city are connected to the rest of the city by a narrow strip of land along Garden Grove Boulevard from Beach Boulevard to Hoover Street.